 The U7 grouping is the only age ban that will be co-ed.
 We will be playing against teams from St. Janes and Bethlehem Township Athletic Association.

-Because of these changes we ask that you register quickly as we have a short window of opportunity to determine if we will have enough players to field teams at each level.
+We ask that you register quickly as we have a short window of opportunity to determine if we will have enough players to meet an obligation and field teams at each level.

 You will be able to purchase a uniform during the registration process, previously the younger groups did not need a uniform with a number, this year numbered uniforms are required from U9 on up.
 There is an option to just purchase shirt or shorts individually without purchasing an entire uniform kit (both shorts and shirt).